Aidankeogh/food/README.md

 Abstract: Recommender systems have gained traction in recommending movies, songs, and merchandise.
 Here, we look at a recommender system for food recipes using ratings and recipe datasets collected from Food.com over 18 years.
 We implement two separate approaches of collaborative filtering— matrix factorization and user-user similarity to recommend users unseen recipes.
 We’ve incorporated x metrics.
 Future work will include ultilizing different datasets, looking at content-based regression approaches, other similarity metrics, and exploring different evaluation metrics.

+Quickstart: Run RecipeRecommender.ipynb which contains most of this project's functionality, along with explanations for our other relevant notebooks.

 Requirements:
 * dask
 * pyspark